wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).

 - **A workstation with Azure PowerShell**.
-See [Install and use Azure PowerShell](/documentation/articles/install-configure-powershell).
+See [Install and use Azure <!-- deleted by customization PowerShell](/documentation/articles/install-configure-powershell) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.

 	Before running PowerShell scripts, make sure you are connected to your Azure subscription using the following cmdlet: